Dr. Armin Oskouei, MD

 After high school, Dr. Oskouei continued on to earn two Bachelor of Science degrees at Emory University as a double major in Biology and Neuroscience & Behavioral Biology, while he minored in Philosophy.
 He continued to do research in the neuroscience lab on the reward versus punishment pathways of rodents and the pharmacology that could manipulate these pathways in the limbic system.

 Dr. Oskouei then went to medical school at the Medical College of Georgia where he continued his research endeavors including working on unique injection techniques to treat migraines and orofacial pain.
 This work was presented at the American Academy of Neurology national meeting and also at the Society for Academic Emergency Medicine national meeting.
 He also found time in medical school to work as a guest researcher for the National Center for Infectious Diseases at the CDC in Atlanta.
-In his final years of medical school, he worked with Dr. Marie Csete at Emory University, a world renowned scientist and Anesthesiologist, on cutting edge research in the realm of liver transplantation working to prevent hepatorenal syndrome with the use of vasopressin.
+In his final years of medical school, he worked with Dr. Marie Csete at Emory University, a world-renowned scientist known for cutting-edge research in the realm of liver transplantation who is working to prevent hepatorenal syndrome with the use of vasopressin.

 Dr. Oskouei pursued a residency at Emory University.
-There, he did breakthrough research on the use of ultrasound for performing nerve blocks and for inserting special catheters around nerves to help prevent pain for patients having surgery.
+There, he did breakthrough research on the use of ultrasound for performing nerve blocks and for inserting special catheters around nerves to help prevent pain for patients.
 After finishing his residency he stayed on staff at Emory as a professor where he worked regularly on the Acute Pain Service.
-Here, he provided specialized nerve blocks and catheters for patients undergoing various surgeries to prevent pain intra-operatively and post-operatively.
+Here, he provided specialized nerve blocks and catheters for patients undergoing various pain issues to prevent pain intra-operatively and post-operatively.
 He continued his research on ultrasound techniques and developed a grading system for predicting nerve block efficacy and local anesthetic volume requirement.